by Texas Homesteader ~

 Several years ago I stumbled upon the idea that you could prepare your turkey in advance.
 I wondered if it really would work.

-I mean, wouldn’t it be great if I could actually enjoy the holiday with my guests instead of being cooped in the kitchen trying to prepare for the big feast?
-And not be straddled with greasy dishes afterward?
+I mean, wouldn’t it be great if I could actually enjoy the holiday with my family instead of being cooped in the kitchen trying to prepare for the big feast?
+And then not be straddled with a large greasy roasting pan afterward?

 Simple Turkey Preparation